JamesB009/tesla_ha/README.md

-# tesla_ha
+# tesla ha
-Example of the picture elements yaml including the jpg images needed to make it work.
+Put the images in the www folder of you home assistant and copy the yaml from the picture-elements.yaml